 Every receipt earns a baseline of points just for being submitted.
 On top of that, partner brands pay extra points when their products show up on your receipt.

-Points convert to gift cards from major retailers, with a few PayPal and bank options too.
+Points convert to gift cards from major retailers, including Visa and Mastercard prepaid cards as the closest cash equivalent.
+There is no direct PayPal or bank cashout option.
 There is no purchase requirement, no monthly fee, and no signup cost.

 How the receipt scanning works